 Liquor stores must abide by strict Federal liquor laws to be compliant with the law and regulations and in effect, remain in business.
 The Tax & Trade Bureau's government website highlights its federal laws and regulations for retail dealers that entrepreneurs should be aware of before considering their idea of financing for liquor stores.
-The complete list of federal regulations and laws can be found at http://www.ttb.gov/public_info/5170-2a.htm.
+The complete list of federal regulations and laws is quite extensive. .
 Any questions regarding these guidelines can be directed to TTBInternetQuestions@ttb.gov.

 Richard Parker, President of The Business for Sale Buyer Resource Center™ offers his insights on the key issues that entrepreneurs need to know before venturing into the liquor stores financing on BizBuySell, the Internet's largest and most heavily trafficked business for sale marketplace in alliance with the Wall Street Journal.
 The most significant issues to consider before getting involved in owning a liquor store, according to Parker are the following items: